-This gives us the behavior we wanted, the magnitude of the frequency components will be inverse proportional to frequency!
+This gives us the behavior we wanted, the magnitude of the frequency components will be inversely proportional to frequency!

 This will generate very realistic terrains, a resolution pyramid with high detail that we can use when close-up.
 The computing is incremental so we can wait with computing any data that we don't need yet for a later time.
-The resolution pyramid can be handled in real-time using a method called geomipmapping.
-See chapter 13.
+(Managing the resolution pyramid in real-time can be improved using a method called geomipmapping, see chapter 13.)

-Notice that what we did was to, with some effort, create noise with varying frequency a band at a time.
+Notice that what we did was to, with some effort, create noise with varying frequency one band at a time.
 We can do the same thing directly in the frequency plane, by using the Fourier transform.
 In practice, we use FFT, the Fast Fourier Transform.
 In this case we can do the same thing in one single step.